ayush-lab/Gollaa_LandingPage/README.md

 # Golla_LandingPage
-Frontend of Golla's landing page made using react
+Frontend of Gollaa's landing page made using react